Frank Kelker

 Frank Leon "Doc" Kelker (December 9, 1913 – May 23, 2003) was an All-American college football end, college basketball player, and track star for Western Reserve, now known as Case Western Reserve University, from 1935 to 1937.
 Spanning high school and college, he played in 54 consecutive football games without a loss.
 As an African American, his athletic career ended after college as no professional sports had yet broken the color barrier.

-Early years
+Early life

 Kelker was born in Woodville, Florida in 1913.
 He and his family moved north to Dover, Ohio in 1918.

 High school

 Kelker attended Dover High School in Dover, where he was described as "Mr. Everything," earning 14 varsity letters in football, basketball, baseball, and track.
 Doc was the first Ohio high school athlete to be named All-Ohio in both football and basketball in the same calendar year.

 The Dover football team posted a combined 30–1 record the three seasons he played (1931–1933), including two wins over the Massillon Tigers, famously coached by Paul Brown.
 He was voted captain his senior year.

 As a senior on the basketball team, he played an integral role in the team winning the 1933 Ohio basketball state championship.

 As a member of the baseball squad in 1932 and 1933, Kelker's unofficial stats included a .521 batting average with 12 doubles, 7 triples, 5 home runs and 22 stolen bases.
 The team posted a combined record of 23–4, including a victory over state champion Warren.

 In track as a ninth grader, he set the school record for the 100-yard dash at 9.9 seconds.